 It’s one thing to say you have strong problem-solving skills, but it’s even better to back up your accomplishments with hard numbers.

 Whenever possible on your resume, include metrics that show just how effective you are at solving problems.
 For example, “reduced customer complaints by 30%.”
+It’s this levels of skills on your resume that will separate you from other applicants.

 - Managed a budget of $200,000 and reduced expenses by 10%.